Summary of Aldi grade

 Pollinator Health Policy

 In October, 2019, Aldi released a written, publicly available pollinator health policy for produce, live plant and flower suppliers.
-The policy encourages suppliers to transition away from neonicotinoid and chlorpyrifos pesticides toward alternative approaches that limit non-essential use of pesticides whenever possible, including Integrated Pest Management (IPM) strategies.
-The policy states that suppliers should avoid regrettable substitutes, or the replacement of one hazardous pesticide with another.
+The policy encourages suppliers to transition away from nitroguanidine neonicotinoids, glyphosate and chlorpyrifos (which was subsequently banned by the U.S. EPA in August 2021) toward alternative approaches that limit non-essential use of pesticides whenever possible, including Integrated Pest Management (IPM) strategies and includes a clear definition of regenerative agriculture.
+The policy states that suppliers should avoid regrettable substitutes, or the replacement of one hazardous pesticide with another, and includes a link to a list of regrettable substitutes.
 The policy also states that Aldi supports and encourages the growth of the organic industry as demonstrated by the company’s expanded offerings.

 Implementation